6 Steps for Writing A Project Proposal! How Can x.doc Help You Close Clients Better?

 Step 4.
 Define the Project Deliverable

 Clarity is the most crucial component when defining the deliverables of the sample project proposal, clearly defining the tasks, and presenting them with the appropriate time of completion.
 This gives the client an understanding of how things will go.
-It’s psychologically proven sharing in bullet pointers can have a better impact instead of just words in a para format.
+It’s psychologically proven that sharing in bullet pointers can have a better impact than just words in a para format.
 Or you can even design a roadmap stating the task and the time duration.

 Don’t use technical or jargon terminology; instead, make descriptions clear and easy to read for non-experts.
 If necessary, provide clarifications or definitions.